SeldonIO/seldon-core/samples/inference.md

 We will show:

  * Model inference to a Tensorflow model
-   * REST and gRPC using seldon CLI and with curl and grpcurl
+   * REST and gRPC using seldon CLI, curl and grpcurl
  * Pipeline inference
-   * REST and gRPC using seldon CLI and with curl and grpcurl
+   * REST and gRPC using seldon CLI, curl and grpcurl